Beshasha, filter coffee

 Beshasha - filter coffee from Ethiopia

-Our first Ethiopian coffee this year - and an old friend.
-Mustafa Aba Keno's elegant coffee features notes of peach, sweet lime and milk chocolate, all wrapped up in a floral garb.
+Our first Ethiopian coffee this year - and an old acquaintance.
+Mustafa Aba Keno's elegant coffee shows notes of peach, sweet lime and milk chocolate, all wrapped up in a floral robe.
 The coffee is delicate and reminds us of tea.
 Beshasha is definitely a coffee to marvel at and enjoy.

 Roasted for: Filter coffee, cold brew and all common filter methods